flaneurette/Health-Library/Documents/Gasses/CO.md

 ### 4. Vehicles in Garages

 THE DANGER:
-Running a car in an attached garage—even with the door open—can fill your home with CO.
+Running a car in an attached garage-even with the door open-can fill your home with CO.

 NEVER:
 - Leave a vehicle running in a garage, even briefly